makrai/notes/shnarch2203-cluster-tune.md

       inter-training was not beneficial, as discussed in Section 4
-* Since the partition obtained via clustering is often informative for the target class labels, we examine whether it can be utilized directly, as opposed to as pseudo-labels for BERT inter-training.
-To that end, we applied
+* Since the partition obtained via clustering is often informative for the target class labels, we examine whether it can be utilized directly, as opposed to as pseudo-labels for BERT inter-training
-  * a simple heuristic.
-Given a labeling budget x, we divide it across clusters, relative to their size, while ensuring that at least one instance within each of the 50 clusters is labeled
+  * a simple heuristic: Given a labeling budget x, we divide it across clusters, relative to their size, while ensuring that at least one instance within each of the 50 clusters is labeled
   * reveal the labels of a random sample of examples in that cluster, and